2020 NFL Draft: Day 2 trade tracker

 --Indianapolis Colts receive 41st pick and select Wisconsin RB Jonathan Taylor

-Browns receive 44th pick (LSU S Grant Delpit) and 160th (fifth round) picks
+Cleveland Browns receive 44th (LSU S Grant Delpit) and 160th (fifth round)

 --Seattle Seahawks receive 48th pick and select Tennessee DE Darrell Taylor